 A PCB was designed around this IC, with an additional 16 bit ADC plus analog MUX for the PDIC outputs.
 The PCB was built to house an iceBreaker FPGA board that would take care of all the interfacing.

-All electronics were designed in KiCad and are available publicly in its GitLab repository.
+The PCB was designed in KiCad and is available publicly in its GitLab repository.